 Our business is heavily dependent upon the prices of, and demand for, oil and natural gas.
 Historically, the prices for oil and natural gas have been volatile and are likely to remain volatile in the future.
+Prices for oil remained relatively strong in 2012, but our realized natural gas prices continued to decline in 2012, reaching a thirteen year low of \$2.03 per Mcf in the second quarter of 2012.
+The continued growth in production of natural gas in the United States has increased supply and resulted in high natural gas storage inventories.
+As a result, natural gas prices continue to face downward pressures.

 The prices we receive for our oil and natural gas production and the level of such production will be subject to wide fluctuations and depend on numerous factors beyond our control, including the following:

-- the domestic and foreign supply of oil and natural gas; - weather conditions;

-- the price and quantity of imports of crude oil and natural gas; - political conditions and events in other oil-producing and natural gas-producing countries, including embargoes, hostilities in the Middle East and other sustained military campaigns, and acts of terrorism or sabotage; - the actions of the Organization of Petroleum Exporting Countries, or OPEC; - domestic government regulation, legislation and policies; - the level of global oil and natural gas inventories; - technological advances affecting energy consumption; - the price and availability of alternative fuels; and - overall economic conditions.
+- the domestic and foreign supply of oil and natural gas; - weather conditions; - the price and quantity of imports of oil and natural gas; - political conditions and events in other oil-producing and natural gas-producing countries, including embargoes, hostilities in the Middle East and other sustained military campaigns, and acts of terrorism or sabotage; - the actions of the Organization of Petroleum Exporting Countries, or OPEC; - domestic government regulation, legislation and policies; - the level of global oil and natural gas inventories; - technological advances affecting energy consumption; - the price and availability of alternative fuels; and - overall economic conditions.

-If the decline in the price of natural gas that first started in 2008 continues through 2012, the lower prices will adversely affect:
+If the decline in the price of natural gas that first started in 2008 continues through 2013, the lower prices will adversely affect: